ChrisChasm/prayers/README.txt

 This plugin also provides JSON feeds for other services to consume and requires the WP REST API (https://wordpress.org/plugins/rest-api/) be installed and activated first.
 You can access the Feeds through the Prayer admin menu.

 == Installation ==
 Download echo into your /wp-content/plugins directory.
-Navigate to Plugins and activate Echo.
-Upon activation, the plugin will create a new passwordless user named Echo to associate frontend submissions with.
+Navigate to Plugins and activate Prayer.
+Upon activation, the plugin will create a new passwordless user named Prayer to associate frontend submissions with.

 == Frequently Asked Questions ==
 Q: Are there shortcodes available?
 A: There are 3 shortcodes available.

-[echo_prayers limit="10" start_date="last month" end_date="today"]
+[prayers limit="10" start_date="last month" end_date="today"]

-[echo_prayers_form]
+[prayers_form]

-[echo_prayers_map]
+[prayers_map]

 Q: How do I create a prayer listing?
-A: Embed the [echo_prayers] shortcode on any standard page.
+A: Embed the [prayers] shortcode on any standard page.

 Q: How do users submit prayer requests from my website?
-A: Embed the [echo_prayers_form] shortcode on any standard page.
+A: Embed the [prayers_form] shortcode on any standard page.

 Q: How do I display a prayer map?
-A: Embed the [echo_prayers_map] shortcode on any page.
+A: Embed the [prayers_map] shortcode on any page.
 Full-width pages work well with the prayer map.

 == Screenshots ==
 1. Prayer Listing